Key Takeaways

 - Dry, flaky skin or excessive itching: Cut back to once a week or shorten the bath time.
 You can also sprinkle a thinner layer of dust to reduce drying effects.

-- Daily baths (optional): Some owners love to spoil their pets with a daily dust session.
-As long as the skin stays healthy and you don’t notice itching, it’s fine—just be prepared for extra cleanup.
+- Daily baths (optional): Some owners spoil their pets with a daily dust session.
+As long as the skin stays healthy and you don't notice itching, it's fine—just be prepared for extra cleanup.

 Signs Your Chinchilla Might Need a Bath